wp-plugins/woocommerce-facebook-share-like-button/readme.txt

 You can select 'Dark' at 'Color Scheme' option under 'FbShareLike Settings' section.

+= If i only want to change font for the button text. =

+You can select custom font at 'Font' option under 'FbShareLike Settings' section.

 = If i only want to show different language for the button text? =

 You can select at 'Language Settings' option under 'FbShareLike Settings' section.
 (77 Languages Supported Now)